hkauhanen/sanguche/README_Part3.md

 The order of the above operations is important.

 This is fine-tuned for the hardware listed above.
 Your mileage may vary; in particular, you may find it necessary to tune the numbers of parallel processes used in `Makefile`.

+`BEAGLERES` is used to select the Beagle resource (device) in MrBayes.
+This should be set to the fastest resource available, a determination that may depend on the size of the language family.
+In practice, I have found small families to be quickest on the CPU and large families quickest on the GPU.
+Launch MrBayes and type `showbeagle` to obtain the ID number of the relevant resource and set `BEAGLERES` to this number.

 While MrBayes is running, a trace of the convergence can be produced with the following command.
 Output goes to the `log/` directory.